 Residential Field Trip

 During the orientation period at the start of Term 1 students and staff go on a retreat outside London.
-Students develop a sense of group coherence, learn about each other's professional background and experience, and spend some social time together.
+Students learn about each other's professional background, experience and interests, prepare for the peer-led student seminar series, develop a sense of group coherence and spend some social time together.

 There is a second retreat after the June examinations.
 Students, course directors and personal tutors relax, look back over the year and complete a course evaluation.